dope250/ffxiv.NewFC/README.md

-# ffxiv.SprechenderDolchSite
+# ffxiv.NewbiesFC

-Prototype with hugo theme "hugo-scroll" by [Jan Raasch](https://www.janraasch.com)
+Prototype with hugo theme "hugo-scroll" by [Jan Raasch](https://www.janraasch.com) for an FFXIV Guild (Free company)